 - The use of certified EHR technology to submit clinical quality and other measures.

-The criteria for meaningful use will be staged in three steps over the course of the next five years.
+The criteria for meaningful use has been staged in three steps:

-- Stage 1 (2011 and 2012) sets the baseline for electronic data capture and information sharing.
+Stage 1 (2011 and 2012) set the baseline for electronic data capture and information sharing.

 Stage 2 (2013 – 2017) focuses on advanced clinical processes and OMMUTAP Sunset